 This approach allows our PUX team to pinpoint the metrics and KPIs relevant to your goals and prioritise them.
 This prevents optimisation campaigns for tertiary goals (eg: increasing conversion rates) from compromising more important objectives, such as the quality of your leads.
 This is a common example of where pure CRO can be counterproductive if it results in generating a higher volume of lower quality leads.

 UX design and conversion rate optimisation (CRO) are fundamental parts of PUX and, in many ways, our Performance UX service brings them together.
 We believe usability should be at the heart of every optimisation campaign so we make sure UX and CRO are working together, in the same direction.

 Well, it might sound counterintuitive, but creating the “best” UX doesn’t always get the best results from a business perspective.
 An obvious example of this is popups, which make a mockery of UX design principles but remain a popular strategy.
-I’m not a fan myself but a lof businesses are happy to take the UX hit in return for a conversion boost.
+I’m not a fan myself but a lot of businesses are happy to take the UX hit in return for a conversion boost.

 There are more subtle instances of this, too.

 Form best practices generally tell us to use the minimum number of fields necessary to minimise friction and maximise conversions.
 However, in practice, you’ll often find longer forms outperform shorter versions, even if the overall UX is theoretically worse.

 The other key principle of PUX is that, as important as conversions are, they’re not the only performance indicator that matter.
 For example, a lower conversion rate can actually be more profitable if you’re able to increase the relevance of those conversions and the likelihood of them turning into paying customers.
 In some cases, conversions might not even be a primary goal at all, such as a campaign designed to increase brand awareness.